nighthawk/ASCollectionViewController/README.md

 ## Using the `UIRefreshControl` helper

-* Call `addRefreshControlWithTarget:action:` to add a UIRefreshControl to your collection view.
+* Call `addRefreshControlWithTarget:action:` to add a `UIRefreshControl` to your collection view.
+* Optionally, call `removeRefreshControl` to remove it again.

 # Example